App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Filing for bankruptcy may be the best decision for people in certain circumstances, but it does come with long-term consequences.
+Yes, you can get an auto loan or auto loan refinance after bankruptcy, though it may be more challenging.
+While filing for bankruptcy may be the best decision for people in certain circumstances, it does come with long-term consequences.
 Both your finances and your credit score are likely to suffer.
-But one of the biggest challenges you face could be finding auto loans after your bankruptcy.
-Whether you’re just starting or are in the recovery process, it is best to learn about the options surrounding how to get an after bankruptcy car loan.
+Whether you’re just starting or are in the recovery process, it is best to learn about the options surrounding how to get an auto loan after bankruptcy.

 Chapter 7 vs. Chapter 13 Bankruptcy